siggebrandt/Designstudio-C1/README.md

 ## Description

-A simple Connect 4 game built with HTML, CSS & JavaScript.
+A simple timer for cooking eggs built with HTML, CSS & JavaScript.

 ## Presentation